mintyfresh/generalis/README.md

 end
 ```

-When using this notation, debit and credit entries will not be linked together as a pair.
+When using this notation, debit and credit entries will not be linked together as a pair (although you can still manually assign a `pair_id`).
 However, the credited and debited amounts (per currency) must still be equal.

 This notation also allows for transactions that have non-equal numbers of credits and debits, provided that their total amounts sum up to be equal.
 For example: